Five quick questions and answers about electric cars, charging and holiday homes

 What is the problem with using an emergency charger at a holiday home?

-The problem is that most holiday homes’ electric installations simply are not geared to safely deliver the electricity that an EV needs when charging.
+The problem is that most holiday homes’ electric installations are not geared for safe EV charging.
 If you are renting the holiday home, you likely do not know the details of the electric installations.

 Over time, using the emergency charger can damage the installations due to the heat generated.
-The wires can reach temperatures that are so high that there is a risk that they will melt.
+The wires can reach temperatures that lead to a risk of melting.
 The temperatures can potentially damage other parts of the house as well.

 What do I do if there is no charge box at the holiday home and my EV is running out of power?

-Our advice is to briefly charge via the emergency cable at a time when you are using as little power as possible elsewhere in the building.
+Our advice is to briefly charge via the emergency cable.
+It is recommended to do so at a time when you are using as little power as possible elsewhere in the building.
 Charge the EV to a level where you can get to the nearest public charge point and fully charge it there.

 If you do not know the local area, solutions like Google Maps or Chargemap can help you identify the closest charge stations.